antithesishq/antithesis-sdk-go/README.md

 # Antithesis Go SDK

-Provides functions for Go programs to configure [Antithesis testing](https://antithesis.com).
+Provides functions for Go programs to configure the [Antithesis](https://antithesis.com) platform.
+Functionality is grouped into the packages `assert` for Assertions, `random` for Antithesis input, and `lifecycle` for controlling Antithesis simulation.

+For general usage guidance see [Antithesis SDK Documentation](https://antithesis.com/docs/using_antithesis/sdk/overview.html)

 ## Assertions
 Developers can use the functions in the `assert` package to declare properties